erodrich/exercises-infra/README.md

 **Configuration:**
 - PostgreSQL on port 5432
-- Application on port 8080
+- Backend on port 8080
+- Frontend on port 3000
 - Profile: `dev`
 - Database: `exercises_dev`
 - Auto-initializes with sample data